Jeremy Paxman: Awards and honours

 In 1996 Paxman received BAFTA's Richard Dimbleby Award for "outstanding presenter in the factual arena."
 Two years later he won the Royal Television Society's Interviewer of the Year Award for his Newsnight interview (see above) with Michael Howard, as well as the Broadcasting Press Guild's award for best "non-acting" performer.
 He gained another Richard Dimbleby Award in 2000 and was nominated for the award in 2001 and 2002.
 In total, Paxman has won five Royal Television Society awards.
 He won the award for International Current Affairs in 1985, and TV journalism interviewer/presenter of the year four times (1997, 1998, 2001 and 2008).

 Paxman was given an honorary doctorate by the University of Leeds in the summer of 1999 and in December that year received an honorary degree from the University of Bradford.
 In 2006 he received an honorary doctorate from the Open University.
 Among those at the ceremony were three members of the Open University's 1999 University Challenge team.
 Paxman is a Fellow by special election of St Edmund Hall, Oxford, and an Honorary Fellow of his alma mater, St. Catharine's College, Cambridge.
 In July 2016, Paxman was awarded an honorary degree from the University of Exeter for achievements in the field of broadcasting and journalism.

+He is played by Nicholas Rowe in the 2025 ITV drama about the News International phone hacking scandal, The Hack.